IOTechSystems/xrt-examples/Exporters/influxdb/README.md

 ## Example

-This example uses the virtual device service to produce readings to be exported by the 'influxdb exporter'.
+This example uses the virtual device service to produce readings exported by the 'influxdb exporter'.
+Please note that the example illustrates the use of the batch transform component that aggregates the readings based on the configured buffer size/timeout to optimize write to the InfluxDB.

 ## Steps